kd303/check_box_classification/readme.md

 Following are the objectivces:

 1. Understand CNN, how to calculate dimensions [see ```CheckBoxClassification```](./custom_image_binary_classification.py) - no dropout/batchnorm are used - it not to learn tunning a model.
-    a.
-Calulating Conv2d ouputs
+    - Calulating Conv2d ouputs
-    b.
-Cacluating MaxPool2d ouputs
+    - Cacluating MaxPool2d ouputs
-    c. usage of model.train() and model.eval() -> to ensure if batchnorm, drop outs behaved differently for training and evaluation
+    - Usage of model.train() and model.eval() -> to ensure if batchnorm, drop outs behaved differently for training and evaluation

-2. BCEWithLogLoss function usage, instead of [torch.nn.BCEWithLogitsLoss](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html), it has sigmoid as well as log function init, and can be quite confusing using it.
+3. BCEWithLogLoss function usage, instead of [torch.nn.BCEWithLogitsLoss](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html), it has sigmoid as well as log function init, and can be quite confusing using it.

 3. usage of [torchvision.datasets.ImageFolder](https://pytorch.org/vision/stable/datasets.html)